fleschutz/talk2windows/README.md

 TALK2WINDOWS®
 =============
-This repository supports Windows® users to be faster and more productive by using voice commands besides keyboard and mouse.
+This repo adds voice recognition and voice commands to control the Windows desktop.
+Using your voice besides keyboard and mouse increases your productivity and is really cool.

 🔧 Installation
 ----------------